 The skincare products you can’t live without:

-Shiffa Rejuvenating Eye Remedy (because I have dark circles, this makes them disappear!), Shiffa Healing Balm, Shiffa Tri Acid Radiance Peel, Elta MD Oil-Free Sunscreen, and Shiffa Aromatic Facial Cleanser (because you can't start taking care of your skin if you don’t cleanse properly)
+Shiffa Rejuvenating Eye Remedy ($97) is great because I have dark circles and this makes them disappear!
+Shiffa Healing Balm ($106), Shiffa Tri Acid Radiance Peel ($68), Elta MD Oil-Free Sunscreen ($35), and the Shiffa Aromatic Facial Cleanser ($80) because you can't start taking care of your skin if you don’t cleanse properly.

 The hair products you can’t live without:

-Ouai Leave-In Conditioner (seriously, I spray it on my wet hair, and let it air dry, and it makes my hair so manageable and look great!), Ouai Hair Supplements for Thinning Hair (because my hair started falling out, and this stopped it), Shiffa Invigorating Hair Oil (I use it as a pre-shampoo treatment in my scalp), Philip B. Anti-Flake Relief Shampoo alternating with Ouai Clean Shampoo (I have seborrheic dermatitis, which is like an oily form of dandruff, and these shampoos control the flakes)
+Ouai Leave-In Conditioner ($26).
+Seriously, I spray it on my wet hair and let it air dry. it makes my hair so manageable and looks great!
+The Ouai Hair Supplements for Thinning Hair ($28) because my hair started falling out, and this stopped it.
+I love the Shiffa Invigorating Hair Oil ($91) as a pre-shampoo treatment on my scalp.
+Philip B. Anti-Flake Relief Shampoo ($42) alternating with Ouai Clean Shampoo ($28) because I have seborrheic dermatitis, which is like an oily form of dandruff.
+These shampoos control the flakes.

 The makeup products you can’t live without:

-RMS Lip 2 Cheek in Beloved (only on my cheeks to give a healthy glow), Surratt Eyebrow Pencil (I love the attached eyebrow brush—it helps define my brows), Kjaer Weiss Mascara, and Nars Lip Pencil in Dolce Vita
+RMS Lip 2 Cheek in Beloved ($36) only on my cheeks to gives me a healthy glow.
+I love the Surratt Eyebrow Pencil ($25), the attached eyebrow brush defines my brows.
+Plus the Kjaer Weiss Mascara ($38), and Nars Lip Pencil in Dolce Vita ($27).

 What countries and cultures do you find most inspirational when it comes to beauty and why?